Made in the Shade: Lessons from a Conventional Solar Site in California’s Central Valley

 Prior to restoration, only four native species were observed growing on the UC Davis solar park, including Bird’s Eye Gilia (gilia tricolor).

-Weeds likely hindered the success of native vegetation on the site; Li only found and identified four native plant species.
+All those non-native weeds likely hindered the success of native vegetation on the site; Li only found and identified four native plant species.
 Nevertheless, studying weeds did have an upside.
 It prepared the Wild Energy Center to share lessons learned the hard way with the rest of the solar industry.